mpmedia/ModuleBU/README.md

         console.log(hash)
     ....
 ```
 - or other events, like scroll or mouse.
+Yes, it's an Event Bus, that is not the point.

-More in the codes, pdf of 'train the trainer folder'.
+More in the codes, pdf of 'train the trainer' folder.

+Also, the rest of the recommended stack: #MaxCDN, #TypeScript, #LESS, #Require.js, #GSAP, BaaS API - such as ParseAPI.com, #TopCoat, #PhoneGap, etc.

 If you have bugs, issues, just file an ticket here on github.